WordPress/gutenberg/docs/rfc/block-registration.md

 Localized properties are automatically wrapped in `_x` function calls on the backend and the frontend of WordPress.
 These translations are added as an inline script to the `wp-block-library` script handle in WordPress core or to the plugin's script handle when it defines metadata defintion.

-WordPress string discovery automatically includes these strings to the plugin's or core's domain name.
+WordPress string discovery automatically translates these strings using the `textdomain` value specified in the plugin header.

 **Example:**